How to Clean Memory Foam Mattresses, Toppers, and Pillows

 Thankfully, mattress toppers are typically wrapped in a zip-off cotton cover, this makes cleaning super easy.
 Simply remove the cover and place in the washer, take note of the temperature on the care label.

-Consult the care label and only dry your mattress topper cover in the dryer label says so.
+Consult the care label and only dry your mattress topper cover in the dryer if the label says so.
 When dealing with delicate fabrics, air-drying in the sun may be the best option as it will care for the fabric better than a hot dryer.

 Baking Soda Method